Suresh-Shrestha1/CV-Resume/README.md

 ## 📬 Feedback & Contributions

 Feel free to open issues or submit pull requests if you have suggestions or improvements!

+## 📝 License

+This project is for personal use and demonstration purposes only.
+All information in the sample resume is fictional.

+# 👤 Author

+Suresh Shrestha
+---